mrmattson/next/index.md

 ### 2. Small learning curve

-Riot has between 10 and 100 times fewer API methods than other UI libraries.
+Riot.js has between 10 and 100 times fewer API methods than other UI libraries.

 - Less to learn.
 Fewer books and tutorials to view
 - Only 3 template directives to learn `if`, `each` and `is`